celer-network/sgn-networks/docs/validator.md

 ## Setup gateway

-Additionally, you can start a gateway service alongside the validator to serve HTTP requests.
+Optionally, you can start a gateway service alongside the validator to serve HTTP requests.

 1. Prepare the SGN gateway service: